imagineLife/big-site/content/k8s/microservice-example.md

 To port numbers.
 To Directions.
 Pod names, deployment names, service names, namespace names.
-These things, although they don't take up a lot of code (_perhaps compared to a backend system or a complex single-page app_), these _details_ make-or-break the kubernetes world.
+These things, although they don't take up a lot of code (_perhaps compared to building a backend system or a complex single-page app_), these _details_ make-or-break the kubernetes world.